-In contrast to domestic charges there are no additional regulatory constraints that apply to the determination of non-domestic charges.
-It is however vital to set prices in such a manner that price stability and certainty is achieved.
-Non-domestic consumers have often made long term investment decisions based on cost inputs (including electricity) and this must be factored into price determination.
-Eastland are therefore limited in the rate shock that can be imposed on non-domestic consumers and as such are bound by legacy pricing in this regard.
-In order to move toward more cost reflective pricing a transition period has been used.
-The cost of supply allocation previously examined has provided the direction in which non-domestic charges should move.
+Eastland consider it important to set prices in such a manner that price stability and certainty is achieved.
+Non-domestic consumers typically make long term investment decisions based on cost inputs (including electricity) and this is factored into price determination.
+Eastland therefore tries to limit rate shocks for non-domestic consumers and as such are bound by legacy pricing in this regard.

 In addition, a smooth price transition between consumer groups as capacity requirements increase is required.
 This is to ensure that artificial incentives are not created for consumers to move from one capacity group to another to take advantage of lower prices available to consumer groups with different capacity requirements.
-This distorts a true cost of supply allocation but eliminates the price instability which flows from a cost of supply allocation where consumers move from one consumer group to another from year to year to exploit prices which relate to different capacity requirements.
+This distorts a true cost of supply allocation but eliminates the price instability which flows from a cost of supply allocation where consumers move from one consumer group to another from year to exploit prices which relate to different capacity requirements.